BradLarson/GPUImage/README.md

 Also, if you need to deploy this to iOS 4.x, it appears that the current version of Xcode (4.3) requires that you weak-link the Core Video framework in your final application or you see crashes with the message "Symbol not found: _CVOpenGLESTextureCacheCreate" when you create an archive for upload to the App Store or for ad hoc distribution.
 To do this, go to your project's Build Phases tab, expand the Link Binary With Libraries group, and find CoreVideo.framework in the list.
 Change the setting for it in the far right of the list from Required to Optional.

 Additionally, this is an ARC-enabled framework, so if you want to use this within a manual reference counted application targeting iOS 4.x, you'll need to add -fobjc-arc to your Other Linker Flags as well.

+### Building static library at the command line ###

+If you don't want to include the project as a dependency in your application's Xcode project, you can build a universal static library for the iOS Simulator or device.
+To do this, run `build.sh` at the command line.
+The resulting library and header files will be located at `build/Release-iphone`.
+You may also change the version of the iOS SDK by changing the `IOSSDK_VER` variable in `build.sh` (all available versions can be found using `xcodebuild -showsdks`).

 ## Performing common tasks ##